-- Without treatment, your prostate may continue to grow and push on other structures near it.
-If this happens, you may not be able to pass urine.
-You may get infections and your urinary tract may be damaged, especially your kidneys.
-If waste products are not removed, you may get sepsis (blood infection) or your kidneys may fail (stop working).
-This may lead to more serious and often life-threatening problems, such as heart, liver, or brain damage.
-Ask your caregiver if you are worried or have questions about your surgery, condition, or care.
+- Without treatment, your prostate may continue to grow.
+You may not be able to pass urine.
+You may get infections that may damage your urinary tract, especially your kidneys.
+These may lead to more serious and life-threatening problems, such as heart, liver, or brain damage.

 The week before your surgery:

-- You may need to have blood and urine tests, a transrectal ultrasound, cystoscopy, or prostate biopsy.
-You may also need other tests, such as chest x-ray or electrocardiogram (ECG).
-Ask your caregiver for more information about these and other tests that you may need .
-Write down the date, time, and location of each test.
+- You may need blood or urine tests before your surgery.
+You may also need x-rays, an EKG, ultrasound, cytoscopy, or prostate biopsy.
+Talk to your caregiver about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery:

 - Ask caregivers about directions for eating and drinking.

 - You may be given medicine or an enema that will empty your bowel.

 The day of your surgery:

 - Ask your caregiver before you take any medicine on the day of your surgery.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.
 Caregivers will check that your medicines will not interact poorly with the medicine you need for surgery.